MA Social Work

 IELTS 7.0 overall, with no less than 6.5 in any component

-This course has an optional work placement
+This course has a mandatory work placement

 This course is available to UK/EU residents only